edgedb/rfcs/text/1015-full-text-search.rst

 and potentially with highlighted matches::

   function std::fts::search(
-      doc: anyobject,
+      object: anyobject,
       query: str,
-      named only language: str,
+      named only language: str = <str>fts::Language.eng,
       named only weights: optional array<float64> = {},
-      named only rank_opts: optional str = 'default', named only highlight_opts: optional str = {}
   ) -> optional tuple<
     object: anyobject,
-    rank: float64,
-    highlights: array<str>
+    score: float64
   >

-The ``doc`` input provides the object that should be searched.
+The ``object`` input provides the object that should be searched.
 The details of which properties should be searched and other FTS parameters will be provided by the FTS index on the specified type.
 Searching an unindexed type should simply produce no matches (resulting in an ``{}``).

 The ``language`` parameter indicated which language the query is using and therefore allows to target only the relevant documents if there are multiple languages.

-If ranking was requested (which is the default behavior), then the value will be written in ``rank``, otherwise the value ``0`` is used.
+In order to simplify the search function and make it play nice with Postgres indexes, we will use a ``str`` to represent languages instead of the enum.
+This string is expected to be representing the ``fts::Language`` enum values, though.

 The optional ``weights`` array provides relevance multipliers corresponding to each of the weight groups indicated by the FTS index.
 The weights have to be